 The 49-year-old American also known as the Berlin patient, a city where he was treated for leukemia and to whom two bone marrow transplants were given in 2007 and 2008 from a donor whose immune cells were naturally resistant to HIV due to a genetic mutation inherited around 1% of Caucasians (a mutation) have.
 Leukemia is from bone marrow cancer, which makes immune cells.
 A bone marrow transplant offers an individual something of someone who will help recreate the immune system after the diseased immune system has been intentionally destroyed, usually by chemotherapy.)

-Even Brown's case be reported for the first time, and then widely announced in 2008, a cure for HIV was the investigation of ambition of those who did not dare to pronounce his name.
-The absence of virus replication in established Chestnut body that scientists call proof of principle - in this case, that healing is possible and to shake the healing field for life.
-Most scientists did not receive scholarships and financial grants for these studies and they do not have flowed.
+Until Brown's case was first reported, and then widely announced, at 2008, a cure for HIV was the ambition to investigate those who did not dare to pronounce his name.
+The absence of virus replication in the body of the established chestnut that scientists call proof of principle - in this case, that cure is possible and shake the field of healing for life.
+More scientists have not received scholarships and scholarships for these studies and they have not flowed.

 The challenge before them is formidable.
 The main enemy viral reservoir is an amorphous body composed of cells infected with the virus replication in a suspended state, and can

 also include infected cells beyond the reach of standard treatment, such as in the brain.
 The standard for HIV treatment does not eliminate the reservoir because ARVs only work when a cell is replicating and because not all drugs can cross the blood-brain barrier call.

 Unfortunately, Brown curing cure is not widely applicable.
 Such cancer treatments, which are highly expensive, have a steep mortality rate; post-Brown, similar efforts to cure HIV and cancer simultaneously in six other failed or individuals died before investigators can determine if the cure of HIV has been successful.
 Attempts to prepare the body for a bone marrow transplant with a less potentially lethal strategy also means not defeat HIV.